RashidAwan11/WorthKnow-GitHub/content/knowledge-base/tay-keith-net-worth-bio-wiki-age-family-friends-height-salary.md

 The track became a viral sensation, and it helped Tay Keith's career take off.
 In the years since, Tay Keith has produced tracks for some of the biggest names in the music industry, including Drake, Travis Scott, and French Montana.
 He has also released his own music, and he is currently working on his debut album.

+**Also Read About the Net Worth of: <a href="https://worthknow.com/mrs-doubtfire-family-net-worth-bio-age-family-height-house-home-address-phone-number-email/" target="_blank" rel="noopener">Mrs Doubtfire</a>**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PKMbxQEPDGo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## **Tay Keith Education:**